-The stone that was left after the city walls were erected was used to build the church.
-The first chancel was built, erected until the 30s of the fourteenth century, the brick nave was completed in the third quarter of the 14th century, and its vaults were founded at the end of that century.
-In the first half of the fifteenth century, the tower was added, or actually was raised, and from the south side a chapel of St. Sophia was built.
-In the 16th century, the chapels of St. Andrew and Our Lady of Loreto were added to the tower.
+The stone left after the erection of the city’s defensive walls was used to build a church.
+The first was the chancel, built by the 30/40s of the fourteenth century, the brick nave was completed in the third quarter of the fourteenth century, and its vaults were established at the end of that century.
+In the first half of the 15th century, the chapel of St. Sophia was built and a porch from the west, raised to the form of a tower in the subsequent years of the 15th century.
+In the 16th century, the chapel of St. Andrew was added at the tower.

 Communication was provided by three stone portals: the first, ogival from a tower’s porch to the nave from the second half of the fourteenth century, with doors with Gothic fittings from around 1400, the second late Gothic, dating from the end of the fifteenth century, from the nave to the choir, with pointed arch and closed with a trefoil, and the third, rectangular from the presbytery to the sacristy from the sixteenth century.